MetaDocencia/SitioWeb/content/en/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Cursos cortos para virtualizar tu enseñanza"
+title = "Short courses for virtual teaching"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "hero_logo.png"